Skip to content

 • Black beans: Drain and rinse your canned beans before adding them to the recipe.

-• Lime juice: Freshly squeezed lime juice brightens up the entire dish with a refreshing finish.
+• Lime juice: Freshly squeezed lime juice brightens up the entire dish.

 • Salt & pepper: To taste.